|

 to go astray or err)

-3. Man is evil by nature, but that in itself does not require the flood.
+3. Humans are evil by nature, but that in itself does not require the flood.

 After the flood the evil nature continues.